 • Great insulation capabilities: because of their double wall system, pipe in pipe solutions present great insulation performance, so that they help diminish heat losses that could damage the gasses inside or pose a significant risk.

-Aside from the applications for cryogenic piping, pipe in pipe systems also presents a great resistance to high temperatures.
+Aside from the applications for cryogenic piping, PiP systems also presents a great resistance to high temperatures.

 • Stability, which can be critical for certain contexts like submarine installations.